amoreiraj/Markdown-Guide-2025/README.md

 ## ✏️ 2.
 Paragraphs

 Just write text separated by a blank line.
-No special characters are required.

 ```
 This is a paragraph.

 This is another paragraph.
 ```

 ---